 Control What You Eat At Dinner

 There does seem to be a correlation between what you eat at dinner and morning blood sugar levels.
-Try minimizing the total number of carbs you eat at dinner, even if they are right carbs, and choose carbs that have a lower glycemic index.
+Try minimizing the total number of carbs you eat at dinner, even if they are right carbs, and choose carbs that have a very low glycemic index (15 and lower).
 Some find it helpful to eat the bulk of their carbs earlier in the day.
 Try doing so at breakfast and lunch and see if that makes a difference in morning blood sugar levels.

 5-10 Minutes of Vigorous Exercise Just Before Bedtime

 Jump on the treadmill or better yet the rebounder just before bedtime and do a short vigorous workout.
 As with the other natural methods, do some testing to see if this works for you and to determine just how much exercise you need.